funnypolynomial/inksnek/extras/readme.txt

 * plotter_font
 a stroked font based on 1520 plotter ROM

+* stroked_font
+a stroked font made of lines and arcs

 * read_gerber_holes
 reads Gerber drill (.DRL) files, on their own or from a .zip returns a list of holes, to aid incorporating PCBs in laser cut enclosures